-[12] In my view, nothing in the BPCPA expresses or evinces a clear intention to bind the Federal Crown, or suggests a need to infer such intention to make sense of the purpose of the statute.

-[13] Imperial submits, relying on the above sections of the Crown Liability and that Crown officials would not be found liable for tortious conduct under the tort principles such as negligent misstatement and has created a form of "statutory tort".
+- [12] In my view, nothing in the BPCPA expresses or evinces a clear intention to bind the Federal Crown, or suggests a need to infer such intention to make sense of the purpose of the statute. - [13] Imperial submits, relying on the above sections of the Crown Liability andProceedings Act, that it is not plain and obvious in the circumstances of this case that Crown officials would not be found liable for tortious conduct under the BPCPA.
+Counsel for Imperial submits that the BPCPA incorporates and modifies tort principles such as negligent misstatement and has created a form of "statutory tort".